johanfive/httpClient/README.md

 ```

 #### sendRequest (required)
+Typically provided by a separate library like `axios` or `fetch`,
-This is the function that will actually execute the http request.
+this is the function that will actually execute the http request.

 It will be called with:
 ```json
 {